anhphamduy/emojifier_model/README.md

 ##### Model

 The model is located in the file named `emojify_LSTM.py`.
-Since `Keras` library has been used for this model, so it now can save all the parameters into a file which is `emojfier_LSTM.h5`.
-Now, if you re-train the model by using LSTM, the saved model would be overwritten be the new one.
+Since `Keras` library has been used for this model, it can save all the parameters into a file which is `emojfier_LSTM.h5`.
+Now, if you re-train the model by using LSTM, the saved model would be overwritten by the new one.

 ##### Getting prediction

 You can go into `make_prediction.py`.
-In the `list_of_sentences` list variable, feel free to delete and append new items to test out the application.
+In the `list_of_sentences` list variable, feel free to delete and append new items so as to test out the application.